MalditoBarbudo/solarized_sddm_theme/README.md

 # Solarized theme for sddm

+**NOTE: This is alpha state theme, everything can happen if you try it**

 This theme is based on Numix sddm theme ([https://github.com/intialonso/intialonso.github.io/tree/master/themes/sddm/numix](https://github.com/intialonso/intialonso.github.io/tree/master/themes/sddm/numix)) by Inti Alonso.
 As in Numix theme, the wallpaper was generated using the tool: